aantakli/AJAN-editor/README.md

 # AJAN-editor

-This is the web editor to create and run agents with the AJAN service.
+This is the web editor to create and run agents with the AJAN-service.

 ## Prerequisites